 - Die on Hit

-- If set, particles collide with objects from the group, instead of using objects that are on the same layer.
+If set, particles collide with objects from the collection.